Inter Ice Age 4

-Inter Ice Age 4 (第四間氷期, Dai-Yon Kampyōki) is an early science fiction novel by Japanese writer Kōbō Abe originally serialized in the journal Sekai from 1958 to 1959 and first translated into English by American scholar E. Dale Saunders in 1970.
+Inter Ice Age 4 (第四間氷期, Dai-Yon Kampyōki) is an early science fiction novel by Japanese writer Kōbō Abe originally serialized in the journal Sekai from 1958 to 1959.
+In 1970 the book became the first Japanese science fiction novel to appear in English, in a translation by American scholar E. Dale Saunders.

 Plot introduction

 Plot elements include submersion of the world caused by melting polar ice, genetic creation of gilled children for the coming underwater age, and a fortune-telling computer predicting the future and advising humans how to deal with it.
 Because a similar computer in Moscow is being used to make political forecasts, the institute of a Tokyo professor decides to avoid politics and try to foresee the future of an individual.
 A man is picked, apparently at random, only to be murdered before he can be programmed, but the computer can still read his mind.
 The resulting involvements are complicated by a climatic shift – Inter Ice Age 4 – that puts Earth underwater.